The Birth Fred Erxmeyer

 By Charles Hallock, William A. Bruette)

-The Hoboken Schuetzen Corps gave its first annual ball at the Odd Fellows Hall.
+In February 1895 the Hoboken Schuetzen Corps gave its first annual ball at the Odd Fellows Hall.

 The Independent Schuetzen Corps of Hoboken held their 8th annual ball.